Online tax accounts

 - Corporate tax/VAT – Submit your corporate tax/VAT return.

 Self assessment is one of HMRC’s most popular online services.
-To register for this service, you will also need a unique taxpayer reference (UTR), which will then be linked with the government gateway account you have created.
-If you do not already have a UTR, you can apply for one on GOV.UK.
+To register for this service, you will need a unique taxpayer reference (UTR), which will then be linked with the government gateway account you have created.
+If you do not already have a UTR, you can apply for one by registering for self assessment on GOV.UK.

 Please note that when you sign up for self assessment online services through the government gateway, you may find yourself directed to your personal tax account (see heading below), which will have been automatically created for you at the same time.

 If you want to get back to the self assessment online service, you need to click on the self assessment tile within your personal tax account.
-You will only be able to do this when the service has been activated.
+You will only be able to do this when the self assessment service has been activated.
+See heading: Activation codes for more on this.

 There are also some standalone digital services, which do not sit within HMRC’s online services hub or the personal tax account, and which you can access direct from GOV.UK.